mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 ## Design of database file
 * The file will be named `contributions.yaml`
-* By default, all information about a contribution will be included.
-This includes all the fields in the json files, plus `version` and `prettyVersion`; alternatively described, it is all the fields in the `contribs.txt` plus the `props` url.
+* All fields from the properties file will be included directly, except for the categories, which will be parsed into a list.
-* The fields from the `library.properties` file are: `name`, `version`, `prettyVersion`, `minRevision`, `maxRevision`, `authors`, `url`, `type`, `categories`, `sentence`, `paragraph`.
-These fields will also be in the database, and will be the value in the library property text file.
-If any of these values should be overridden, please read below about the `override` field.
+The fields from the `library.properties` file are: `name`, `version`, `prettyVersion`, `minRevision`, `maxRevision`, `authors`, `url`, `type`, `categories`, `sentence`, `paragraph`.
-* Other relevant fields represented in the output files `contribs.txt` and the source json files are `id`, , `download`, `props`.
-These will be in the database, but `props` will be renamed to `source`
+* Other relevant fields that are represented in the output files are
-* The `id` in all existing files is a 3-character string representation of a number, that is left-padded with zeros.
-Store the `id` in the database as a number, but convert to a string when output.
+   * `id` - a unique integer identifier.
+This is also used in Processing.
+   * `download`- the url for the zip file, that contains the library
+   * `source` - the url that links to the properties file, from the published library.
-* Other fields included are
+* Newly introduced fields are
    * `status` - Possible values are
       * `DEPRECATED` - Libraries that seem to be permanently down, or have been deprecated.
       These are libraries that are commented out of `source.conf`.
 This is manually set.